Invesco Global Equity Income Trust Plc - Transaction in Own Shares

 HEADLINE: Purchase of Own Securities

-The Company announces that, on 1 August 2024 it repurchased 7,000 Global Equity Income Shares of 1p each at 283.96p per share, to be held as Treasury shares.
+The Company announces that, on 8 August 2024 it repurchased 10,000 Global Equity Income Shares of 1p each at 286.00p per share, to be held as Treasury shares.

 Invesco Asset Management Limited